About

 We are so proud to be part of this resilient community, especially during this challenging time.

 Yes.
-We have longstanding comprehensive hiring policies and practices and conduct regular training for all faculty and staff regarding appropriate professional boundaries with students.
-Related Miss Hall’s School Policies are here.
+We have had longstanding comprehensive hiring policies and practices and conduct regular training for all faculty and staff regarding appropriate professional boundaries with students.
+In partnership with Learning Courage, we revised these policies in summer 2024 and expanded them in 2025.

 Students can always seek support from the Miss Hall’s Health and Wellness Center.
 If students feel more comfortable speaking with an outside resource, the Health and Wellness Center can help facilitate that connection.